ChrisWhealy/edge-cdn-store/docs/explanation.md

 Assuming a cache is enabled for this session (this PoC only has `DISK_CACHE` available), the Pingora Framework then calls the `DiskCache::lookup()` function for the requested resource.

-Our implementation of this function then determines whether the file is present in the disk cache.
+The current implementation of this function then determines whether the file is present in the disk cache.
 The first request for a resource will always return `None` because we have not yet obtained this object; but a cache hit returns an object that implements `pingora_cache::Storage::HandleHit`.

 If the Pingora framework receives `None` from a lookup, it then calls our implementation of the `DiskCache::get_miss_handler` function to obtain an object that implements `HandleMiss`

 Either way, hits are handled by a `HitHandler` and misses by a `MissHandler`

-As hits, misses, purge attempts and evictions on cached objects happen, the appropriate metrics are recorded and made available through the cache inspection enpoint running on http://localhost:8080/matrics.
-This information is made available in a form that can be consumed by Prometheus.